warlock601/AWS/Logging, Monitoring and Storage solution for EC2 instances/EC2 instance/README.md

 ![Screenshot 2023-10-19 141601](https://github.com/warlock601/AWS/assets/32487715/38f5e310-8d63-4b81-b93b-d6e98194a3b9)

 Now we need to create an S3 bucket and then export these logs to that S3 bucket for storing and access them later.
-Let's go to S3 section.
+Let's go to [S3 section](https://github.com/warlock601/AWS/tree/bcbdcce36c486fd7942fc40eab4cd56c4f3d743c/Logging%2C%20Monitoring%20and%20Storage%20solution%20for%20EC2%20instances/S3)